Salt Wells, Nevada: History

 Borax was discovered by William Throop at Salt Wells.
 In 1870, the American Borax Co. built a borax works there.
 In 1871, the plant was in operation, along with a smaller plant, producing 20 tons per month, though production ceased in a few years due to the low grade of the deposit.
 The borax deposit consisted of about 400 acres with a borax content of 10%, sometimes reaching 30%.

 In the 1920s and 30s, Salt Wells had a bar and a gas station.

 Salt Wells was the site of Salt Wells Villa, a brothel in operation from 1975.
-In 1977, the brothel was firebombed by the wife of the Churchill County Sheriff.
+In 1977, the brothel was Firebombed by the wife of the Churchill County Sheriff, Mildred Banovich.
 The brothel closed in 2004.
 In 2007, the brothel was destroyed in a fire.

 In 2009, the Salt Wells Geothermal Plant was opened south of Salt Wells.

-In March 2018, it was reported that the Nevada Department of Transportation was considering Salt Wells as a possible route from Tonopah, Nevada to Interstate 80 the new route would be part of Interstate 11.
+In March 2018, it was reported that the Nevada Department of Transportation was considering Salt Wells as a possible route from Tonopah, Nevada to Interstate 80; the new route would be part of Interstate 11.